apache/solr-site/README.md

 The site is written in [Markdown][9] syntax and built into a static site using [Pelican][1].
 The site is re-built automatically by [ASF Buildbot][5] on every push to master branch and the result can be previewed at [lucene.staged.apache.org][6].
 Build success/failure emails are sent to [commits@lucene.apache.org][7] mailing list.
 Read more about the mechanics behind auto building in [INFRA Confluence][8].

 If the staged site looks good, simply merge the changes to branch `production` and the site will be deployed in a minute or two.
+Note that simple edits can also be done directly in the GitHub UI rather than clone -> edit -> commit -> push.

 For larger edits it is recommended to build and preview the site locally.
-This is much faster.
+This lets you see the result of your changes instantly without committing anything.
 The next sections detail that procedure.
 The TL;DR instructions goes like this:

     # Usage: ./build.sh [-l] [<other pelican arguments>]
     #        -l     Live build and reload source changes on localhost:8000
     #        --help Show full help for options that Pelican accepts
     ./build -l

-Now go to <http://localhost:8000> to view the beautiful Lucene web page served from your laptop with live-preview of updates :)
+Now go to <http://localhost:8000> to view the beautiful Lucene/Solr web page served from your laptop with live-preview of updates :)

 ### Installing Pelican by hand